What’s the Best Island to Visit in Hawai‘i for the First Time?

 “Head to the Northern part of the island for authentic experiences and local flavor,” Fora Advisor Sara Jeanne Gulley added.

-She recommends leaving the comfort of your resort to sample food from Oahu’s famous food trucks.
+Sara recommends leaving the comfort of your resort to sample food from Oahu’s famous food trucks.
 Her favorites include the Famous Kahuku Shrimp Truck (which had the “biggest and most delicious coconut shrimp I've ever tasted!”) and Ry's Poke Shack for amazing, fresh and authentic ahi tuna bowls.

 The island has many landmarks and historical sites

+Oahu is the easiest Hawai‘ian island to navigate.
+While all the major islands have functional and efficient highway systems, none are as extensive as Oahu’s.
 If you’re only visiting a resort (on any of the islands) with little or no intention to leave, transportation networks won’t apply to you.
 But if you’re the type of traveler who loves to explore, you don’t necessarily need to rent a car on Oahu.
-The island has a robust public transportation system, TheBus, which travels to popular spots like Pearl Harbor, Diamond Head and even the North Shore.
+The island has a robust public transportation system.
+TheBus, for instance, travels to popular spots like Pearl Harbor, Diamond Head and even the North Shore.
 For areas beyond the bus routes, ride-sharing services and bike rentals are readily available.
-You can, of course, rent a car on Oahu if you prefer the freedom to explore at your own pace; a Fora Advisor can arrange this for you.
+You can still rent a car on Oahu if you prefer the freedom to explore at your own pace; a Fora Advisor will arrange this for you.

 The grounds of The Ritz-Carlton O‘ahu, Turtle Bay alone on a small peninsula surrounded by beautiful water and under cloudy skies as the sun sets